+Implementation Guidance on Recommendation 3: In cases where a customer uses a Privacy/Proxy service and the contact information associated with the underlying customer is known to the Registrar of Record, the Registrar of Record MAY send the notification directly to the underlying customer.

+Rationale for Preliminary Recommendation 3: This recommendation seeks to ensure that the RNH consistently receives the necessary information with respect to an inter-Registrar transfer.
+If the RNH receives the notice and determines that the action on the account is unauthorized or unintended, the RNH may seek to invalidate the TAC before the transfer completes.

-Preliminary Recommendation 4: The working group recommends that the Losing Registrar MUST send a “Notification of Transfer Completion” to the RNH, as listed in the Registration Data at the time of the transfer request, without undue delay but no later than 24 hours after the transfer is completed.
+Preliminary Recommendation 4: The working group recommends that the Losing Registrar MUST send a “Notification of Transfer Completion” to the RNH without undue delay but no later than 24 hours after the transfer is completed.
+For the purposes of sending the notification, the Registrar of Record MUST use contact information as it was in the registration data at the time of the transfer request.

-4.1: This notification MUST be written in the language of the registration agreement and MAY also be provided in English or other languages.
+4.1: This notification MUST be provided in English and in the language of the registration agreement and MAY also be provided in other languages.

 4.2: To the extent that multiple domains have been transferred to the same Gaining Registrar or to multiple Gaining Registrars at the same time, and the RNH listed in the Registration Data at the time of the transfer is the same for all domains, the Registrar of Record MAY consolidate the “Notifications of Transfer Completion” into a single notification.